 KNOW BEFORE YOU VISIT

 Curious about transit history?
 Visit the New York Transit Museum at our historic Court Street station in Brooklyn, our free Grand Central Gallery, or the Shop at 2 Broadway!
 We recommend booking advance tickets for the Museum in Brooklyn.
-Groups of ten or more may visit only with a scheduled staff-led adult group tour or school and youth tour.
+Groups of eight or more may visit only with a scheduled staff-led adult group tour or school and youth tour.

-Please note: All museum locations will be closed on Christmas Day and New Year’s Day.
 Scroll down for more information on hours, admission, and FAQs to help plan your visit.

 Exterior of orange and blue BMT Q Car 1612